DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 1. Click **Save**.

-	>**Note:** In this query you're projecting all fields in the payload of the event to the output, you could read some of them of them by using _SELECT [field name]_.
+	>**Note:** In this query you're only projecting the fields in the payload of the event to the output.
+However, if you needed, you could also output some of the header fields that are added by IoTHub and Stream Analytics such as "_EventProcessedUtcTime_", "_EventEnqueuedUtcTime_" & "_EnqueuedTime_" by using _SELECT *_.

 #### Task 4 - Specifying job Output ####

 In this task, you'll create an output that will store the query results in Blob storage.
 We created a storage account earlier

-1. Create a Container such as eventhubanalytics and set its access to Blob.
+1. Create a Container such as partsunlimited and set its access to Blob.

 	1. Open the **Azure Storage Explorer** or the tool of your preference and configure a new storage account using the account name and key from the storage account you created.
 In _Azure Storage Explorer_, right-click on **Storage Accounts**, select **Attach External Storage...** and enter the account name and key in the dialog, then click **OK**.

-	1. Create a new Blob Container with the name "**eventhubanalytics**" and "Container" access level.
-In _Azure Storage Explorer_ expand your account and right-click on **Blob Containers**, select **Create Blob Container** and enter "eventhubanalytics".
+	1. Create a new Blob Container with the name "**partsunlimited**" and "Container" access level.
+In _Azure Storage Explorer_ expand your account and right-click on **Blob Containers**, select **Create Blob Container** and enter "partsunlimited".
 Press enter to create the container.
 Then right-click on the new container and select **Set Public Access Level..** and choose **Public read access for blobs**.

 1. Now, in your Stream Analytics job, click **Outputs** from the main page, and then click **Add**.
 The options blade requires the following information: